fverdugo/HelloMPI/README.md

 ## Usage

 Taking das6 as example https://www.cs.vu.nl/das/

+Move to the `cpu` folder and run the commands below.

 Without system image (default).